michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 2.1.7 =
+* Fixed: a bug that the `password` field type could not be defined as of v2.1.6.

 = 2.1.6 - 12/14/2013 =
 * Fixed: a bug that the focus of a drop-down list of the `size` field type got stolen when the user tries to select a unit.
 * Added: another example to define custom field types in the demo plugin.